Ameobea/homepage/src/blog/rust-parallelism-rayon-join.md

 ## Solution: rayon::join

-Then, I found the `rayon::join` function in the docs.
-To quote from those docs, "Conceptually, calling join() is similar to spawning two threads, one executing each of the two closures.
-However, the implementation is quite different and incurs very low overhead."
+Then, I found the [`rayon::join`](https://docs.rs/rayon/1.2.0/rayon/fn.join.html) function in the docs.
+To quote from those docs:

+> Conceptually, calling join() is similar to spawning two threads, one executing each of the two closures.
+However, the implementation is quite different and incurs very low overhead.

 Seems just about perfect!
 Without rayon, my solution would be to spawn two threads, create a channel or a pair of channels to receive their results over, `.join()` them, and pull the results out of the channel.
 However, Rayon handles all of this transparently.
 The code that I came up with looks like this:

 ```rs
 let (artist_stats, track_stats) = match rayon::join(